randomgani2025-star/first-repo/README.md

 # first-repo
-This is the first repository in git hub for learning perpose first change to see what happnes.
+This is the first repository in git hub for learning perpose <br>
+first change to see what happnes.